“ARE MY KIDS OLD ENOUGH FOR A NARROWBOAT BREAK?”

 “Is there a TV on the boat?”

 Yes, every boat has a TV with freeview, a DVD player and portable stereo.
-You boat will also have wifi, with a signal that is powerful enough to check emails and the internet, but not strong enough for streaming TV and films!

 “Boat was really well equipped and easy to use.
 All comfortable beds, excellent heating, excellent shower. fair space in the kitchen and fridge.
 We had no difficulties at all – I found it relaxing.”